DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/paging-panel.md

 ### <a name="pager-props"></a>PagerProps

-Describes properties passed to the table template when rendered
+Describes properties passed to a table template when rendered

 A value with the following shape: